 Instructions

-- Pour in all the flour followed by the honey and the salt.
+- Pour in all the flour followed by the yeast.

 - Fit the mixer with the dough hook and bring the dough together on low speed.

-- Increase the speed to medium and knead for 8 minutes (you can also do this by hand.
-It will take about 10-15 minutes.
-When ready, the dough will be very supple and extensible.
+- Increase the speed to medium and knead for 8-10 minutes (you can also do this by hand.
+It will take about 10-15 minutes.)
+When ready, the dough will be very supple and extensible and not at all sticky.
+This is a fairly firm dough.
+No dough should stick in the bottom or sides of the bowl after kneading.

 - Gather the dough into a nice round and put back in the mixer bowl.
 Brush on olive oil to thinly cover the exposed dough.
 Cover and let rise in a warm place until double in size, about two hours.

-- Bake at 375F for about 30-35 minutes, until deeply golden brown and the internal temperature of the bread reaches 200F.
+- Bake at 350F for about 30-35 minutes, until deeply golden brown and the internal temperature of the bread reaches 200F.
+If making loaf bread, brush the crust with a little melted butter as soon as it comes out of the oven.

 - Let cool on racks completely before slicing.